Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/package_ip.md

 7. Click **Package IP**.

+   After packaging the IP you should see dialog box indicating that the IP packaged successfully.

 ## Create the Kernel with package_xo

 With the Vivado IP packaged, you can now run the **package_xo** command to create the Vitis kernel (`.xo`) file.
 The `package_xo` command also packages the IP files and the `kernel.xml` file into the generated `.xo` file.